South Korea says talking to U.S. about steel tariffs plan

-Trump on Thursday announced his administration would impose a 25 percent tariff on imported steel and a 10 percent on imported aluminum to protect U.S. producers.
+Trump on Thursday announced his administration would impose a 25 percent tariff on imported steel and a 10 percent on imported aluminium to protect U.S. producers.

 South Korea is the third-largest steel exporter to the United States after Canada and Brazil.